trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

   has not always been the case.
 It used to be common for visitors to get close to the animals by feeding them.
 How, when, and why did zoos introduce a general ban on such feeding?
-desc_de: Wo heute durch die Gehege eine Distanz zwischen Tier und Mensch im Zoo selbstverständlich erscheint, war lange Zeit ein direkter Kontakt beim Füttern durch die Besucher:innen üblich.
+desc_de: Wo heute die Distanz zwischen Tier und Mensch im Zoo selbstverständlich erscheint, war lange Zeit ein direkter Kontakt beim Füttern durch die Besucher:innen üblich.
 Wie, wann und weshalb führten Zoos ein Fütterungsverbot ein?
 short_desc: New rules on proximity and distance
 short_desc_de: Neue Regeln zu Nähe und Distanz
 keywords: Elefant jambo krank* Bernhard Grzimek Affe Frankfurt Zoodirektor*